Under-construction shed collapses at Shalimar station, 1 dead | Devdiscourse

-Senior SER officials are at the spot to supervise rescue and search operations..
+Senior railway officials are at the spot to supervise rescue and search operations.
+The Shalimar railway station is a terminal station on the banks of river Hooghli..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)